rayzrdev/SharpBot/README.md

 ```

 #### Normal installation
+Run the following commands in Terminal / Git Bash / Command Prompt:

 ```bash
 # ============================================================
 # === DO NOT DOWNLOAD THE BOT AS A ZIP FILE, USE GIT CLONE ===